shamanakin/shamanakin/README.md

 ---

 I'm an associate licensed therapist (~280 clinical hours from LMFT) who discovered that building software and systems scratches the same itch as psychological problem solving.
-Passoinate about mapping thinking and behavior and finding elegant solutions in the emergent patterns.
+Passionate about mapping thinking and behavior and finding elegant solutions in the emergent patterns.

 Now I split my time between clinical practice, shipping indie SaaS, and researching AI agent architectures.
 Everything I build sits at the intersection of **mental health, AI, and human systems**.